-- You can use regular balsamic vinegar in the dressing, but I highly recommend using raspberry flavored balsamic if you have it or can find it.
-I use this one.
-The raspberry kissed vinegar does wonders for the dressing!
+- You can use regular balsamic vinegar in the dressing, but I highly recommend using raspberry flavored balsamic if you can!
+The subtle kiss of raspberry with the balsamic vinegar does wonders for the dressing!
 I get mine on Amazon; however, you can also find it in specialty grocery stores!

 - I suggest using arugula as the greens in this Burrata Grilled Peach Salad, because their spicy, peppery flavor mesh well with the fruit, burrata and prosciutto.
 However, you can absolutely substitute mixed baby greens, watercress or radicchio if you would like.

 - I eat this salad as an entree, but it would also make a great side.
 The recipe as written below will yield 2 entree sized salads, or 4 side salads.

 Fresh, fabulous and full of flavor, this Burrata Grilled Peach Salad is light and healthy with a touch of decadence.
 Get this seriously satisfying summer salad in your life.
 Pinkie promise even the meat and potato enthusiasts will love this!

 Until Thursday, friends, cheers – to stellar salads.